k0ezeN/fabric-operator-iks/README.md

 orchestrating containers, storage, and configuration to achieve the desired target state.

 In nautical terms, fabric-operator serves as the _eXecutive Officer / XO_ of a vessel.
-It allows you, the captains, to invest valuable time and energy formulating strategic objectives for a blockchain deployment.
+It allows you, the captain, to invest valuable time and energy formulating strategic objectives for a blockchain deployment.
 The operator, or XO, is responsible to enact the plan, and _"make it so."_

 _Fabric, Ahoy!_